ImMnan/blazemeter-crane/README.md

 This is an automated script to setup docker to support blazemeter-crane container.
-The script will also support ARM based machines.
+The script will also support setting up docker to support AMD64 based images for ARM based machines.

-Prerequisites:
+Requirements:
 1. A Blazemeter account
 2. Permissions to create Private location and Agent in Blazemeter
 3. Root priviledges or part of the sudoers group in the local machine - where the plan is to setup private location agent.